List of Days of Our Lives characters introduced in the 1970s: Chris Kositchek

 Chris Kositchek is a character portrayed by Josh Taylor from 1977 to 1987.

 He arrived in Salem and worked as a foreman for Anderson Manufacturing, and started seeing Mary Anderson.
 Phyllis Anderson tried to bribe Chris to stop seeing Mary, but he turned her down and continued to see Mary, even after learning she had an affair with Dr. Neil Curtis.
-He also became good friends with the Bradys, Bo in particular.
+He and Mary would eventually part ways.

+He later became romantically involved with Amanda Howard after she moved in with him.
+Mary decided she wanted him back which to an argument that caused Chris to accidentally run her over with his car.
+When Amanda becomes pregnant, Chris proposes to her to help provide for her.
+However, she suffered a miscarriage and a depressed Amanda left town and broke off her engagement with Chris.

-He and Mary would eventually part ways, Chris continued to see other women as well as running his own gym called Body Connection.
+Chris continued to see other women while running his own gym called Body Connection and became good friends with the Bradys, Bo in particular.
 He became romantically involved with Savannah Wilder but broke it off with her after learning of her criminal activities with Victor Kiriakis.

-He later became romantically involved with Amanda Peters Howard, who had returned to Salem after separating from her husband, Greg Peters.
-She became pregnant and Chris proposed to her.
-However, she suffered a miscarriage and was so depressed after losing her baby that she left town and broke up with Chris.
 At some point he also left Salem for good.

 In 2022, Josh Taylor returned to the role after nearly thirty-five years as a guest character in Days of Our Lives: Beyond Salem.
-It's revealed that he eventually rekindled his relationship with Savannah and eventually married.
+It's revealed that he eventually rekindled his relationship with Savannah and they eventually married.
 They both run a gym in San Francisco where Paul Narita and Andrew Donovan investigate Harris Michaels.

+Larry Atwood

+Larry Atwood was played by Fred Beir from August 11, 1977, to March 15, 1978.

+Atwood opened a club called The Pines and took much of Doug's clientele from his own club. at Doug’s Place.
+He continued to make trouble for Doug when he planted cocaine in his dressing room and then raping Julie.
+Doug wanted to kill Atwood for what he had done to Julie but one of Doug's employees beat him to it.

+Margo Anderman

+Margo Anderman was portrayed by Susanne Zenor from September 21, 1977, to May 21, 1980.

+She met Mike Horton and two fall in love and were married, however, in 1978, Margo was diagnosed with leukemia.
+Although it went into remission, the medical bills from her treatments led her and Mike into financial problems.
+Desperate, they sought the help of loan shark, Earl Roscoe.
+When Mike fell behind on his payments to Earl and was threatened, Margo used some diamonds she received from Trish Clayton as collateral to appease Earl.
+By 1980, Earl had terrorized the couple and assaulted Margo.
+Mike's uncle, Mickey Horton, had them set at Maggie's farm in Brookville to get away from Earl until he left Salem.

+Margo and Mike’s homecoming was marred by tragedy.
+Margo's leukemia had returned and she soon died.
+Mike took the loss of his wife hard, but it also inspired him to become a doctor like his grandfather, Tom Horton.